eastgenomics/eggd_plot_variant_baf/README.md

 # eggd_plot_variant_baf

 ## What does this app do?
 Plots BAF and depth of variants from given VCF/GVCF pair.
+The BAF plot is the top panel and the Depth plot is the bottom panel.

 ## What data are required for this app to run?
 **Required input files:**
-1. A VCF file (`.vcf`) - containing the VEP filtered variants for the BAF plot.
+1. A VCF file (`.vcf`) - Provides allele counts (AD) and depth (DP) for the BAF plot.
-2. A GVCF file (`.gvcf`) - containing the merged small variants for the depth plot.
+2. A GVCF file (`.gvcf`) - containing the depth across all sites for the depth plot.
 3. R packages (`.tar.gz`) - compressed tarball of R packages needed to generate plot.
 <br>

+### Optional input Parameters:

+#### Parameters for BAF plot:
+- `min_baf` : The minimum BAF for the baf plot.
+Default is 0.04
+- `max_baf` : The maximum BAF for the baf plot.
+Default is 0.96
+- `min_depth` : The minimum depth for the BAF plot.
+Default is 5
+- `symmetry` : Input to plot symmetrical points on the BAF plot.
+Default is true.

+#### Parameters for Depth plot:
+- `bin_size` : The bin size to use for plotting depth.
+- `max_depth` : The maximum depth for the plots used to set the y-axis.
+Points above this cut are drawn in magenta.
+Default is 0.9.

+#### Common Parameters for both plots:
+- `bed_filter` : The BED file used to filter the input VCFs.
+- `genome` : Genome build for plotting.
+Default is hg19, alternative value is hg38.
+- `min_qual` : The minimum QUAL of variants for plotting.
+Default is 0
+- `chr_names` : Chromosome names used for axis labels and to filter VCF contigs.
+- `output_tsv` : Whether to output a TSV file of the BAF dataframe for testing purposes.
+Default is False.

 **R Packages and Versions:**